 This post about hobbies in Australia contains affiliate links.
 The full disclaimer is in the footer.

-Here is a list of some of the most popular hobbies in Australia that you might want to try…
+Here is a list of some of the most popular hobbies in Australia and popular interests in Australia that you might want to try.

 If surfing sounds a bit too tricky, bodyboarding is a lot of fun too and it’s a great way to get more confident in the water.
 My kids absolutely love it!